 Debt consolidation is only favorable if:

 - The amount of your total debt doesn’t go over 40% of your gross income.
-The important thing to keep in mind is that a mortgage is excluded from your total debt in this case.
+The critical thing to remember is that a mortgage is excluded from your total debt in this case.

 - You can make all your payments toward your debt on time.

-- You can qualify for a debt consolidation loan with 0% interest rate.
+- You can qualify for a debt consolidation loan with a 0% interest rate.

-- You have healthy and smart financial habits.
+- You have healthy and wise financial habits.